 I sat for a while one night just thinking of the entire situation.
 Then my eyes crossed paths with the binder that I got together for an online real estate course I recently purchased but forgot about with everything that was going on.

-I started mindlessly flipping through the pages when I had my “holy shit!” moment.
+I started mindlessly flipping through the pages when I had my “aha!” moment.
+I could buy the house for my mom.

-Not only did my wife think it was a great idea, but my the whole family was on board as well.
+Not only did my wife think it was a great idea, but my siblings were on board as well.

 We reached out to an awesome real estate agent and received a tour of the home the next day.